Reserve Component R3 I-Stops

 For all Sailors serving in IA billets and remain in CONUS will participate in a shorter program at ECRC during the redeployment process and this is called WTP-Light.

 IAs currently serving an any location in the CENTCOM or AFRICOM AORs that to not have WTP-TLD in their demobilization orders (RC Sailors) or mobilization orders (AC Sailors) are encouraged to volunteer to add WTP-TLD to their orders and submit an email request via their chain of command.
+Commands should review the ECRC Instruction 1754.2, which outlines the process for adding or removing WTP-TLD to or from their IA's demobilization orders.
 Their respective chain of command should consolidate requests and forward approved lists to ECRC AOs at firstname.lastname@example.org to request an ORDMOD.

 If there are any questions regarding the updated process, contact USFF IA Support at email@example.com.

-- All the NMPS pre-mobilization and demobilization briefs are available here.
+- All the ECRC pre-mobilization and demobilization briefs are available here.

 PERS-46 processes and adjudicates all courtesy DEMOB requests.
 To request a courtesy DEMOB, complete the attached form and submit to firstname.lastname@example.org The required form can be found on the CNRFC N35 webpage.